jungaretti/daily-italian/README.md

 ## Translations

 You can find all of Daily Italian's translations in the [`LanguageKit/Translations`](https://github.com/jungaretti/daily-language/tree/main/LanguageKit/Translations) directory.
 Pull requests to fix translation mistakes are always welcome.
-Please include a link to the corrected translation on [WordReference](https://www.wordreference.com/) in your pull request.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before opening a new pull request.

 ## Built With